suikan4github/pico_driver/README.md

 ```

 ## Building document
-An API document are provided by HTML files.
+An API document is provided as HTML files.
 To obtain it, run doxygen at the project root ( where the README.md exists).

 ```sh